Empty nest syndrome is a feeling of loneliness or sadness that occurs among parents after children grow up and leave home.

-Empty Nest Syndrome refers to feelings of depression, sadness, and/or grief experienced by parents and caregivers after children come of age and leave their childhood homes.
+Empty nest syndrome refers to feelings of depression, sadness, and, or grief experienced by parents and caregivers after children come of age and leave their childhood homes.
 This may occur when children go to college or get married.
-Women are more likely than men to be affected; often, when the nest is emptying, mothers are going through other significant life events as well, such as menopause or caring for elderly parents.
-Yet this doesn't mean that men are completely immune to Empty Nest Syndrome.
-Men can experience similar feelings of loss regarding the departure of their children.
+Women are more likely than men to be affected.
+Often, when children leave the home, mothers are going through other significant life events as well, such as menopause or caring for elderly parents.
+Men can also experience similar feelings of loss regarding the departure of their children.

 Empty nest syndrome is not a clinical diagnosis, but rather describes a transition period in which many people experience feelings of loneliness or loss.
 While many parents encourage their children to become independent adults, the experience of sending children off into the world can be a painful one.

 Feelings of sadness and loss are normal when a child leaves the home.
 A parent may miss the companionship or daily contact they had with a child, and may experience a sense of loneliness in their absence.